Ronald Acuña Jr. Player Props: Braves vs. Mets

-On Wednesday, Ronald Acuna Jr. (.333 on-base percentage in past 10 games, 71 points below season-long percentage) and the Atlanta Braves play the New York Mets, whose starting pitcher will be Max Scherzer.
+On Thursday, Ronald Acuna Jr. (coming off going 2-for-5 with an RBI) and the Atlanta Braves play the New York Mets, whose starting pitcher will be Justin Verlander.
 First pitch is at 7:20 PM ET.

+He strung together two hits (going 2-for-5 with an RBI) in his last game against the Mets.

 Ronald Acuña Jr. Game Info & Props vs. the Mets